 “Gentlemen, the officer who doesn’t know his communications and supply, as well as his tactics, is totally useless.” – General George S. Patton, USA

-Savi is trusted by US and allied militaries across the world.
+Savi is trusted by US and allied militaries around the world.
 Military/global defense forces move high-consequence and often expensive assets through their supply chains.
+Our array of active RFID tags meet the needs of today’s fighter forces that require agility and security.

 Savi is the premier provider of both military RFID systems and the enabler of critical asset-tracking capabilities for the U.S. Government on an enormous scale.
 We have a long-standing history as the pioneer, innovator, and inventor of technologies, products, and protocols that use of sensors to improve operational analysis, efficiency, and insight.